Belonging Isn’t Optional: Listening to International Students, Changing Higher Education Practice

 Session Outline

 A new Personal Tutoring system was introduced in our Faculty in 2024.
 This system is seeking to offer all students parity in their experience of academic and pastoral support.
 We will consider the Faculty of Arts and Humanities international student experience, and the problems academics have encountered with this group.
-The WeBelong project is a practice-led initiative which is seeking to hold space for the complex difficulties international students face to be explored.
-In the Arts and Humanities, we have not seen an adjustment to Personal Tutoring (or wider) structures to address the requirements of the international student population, specifically their need for belonging.
+Drawing on the research of Cockayne (2025), which emphasises the embodied, place based processes through which international students negotiate belonging within unfamiliar environments, the WeBelong project is a practice led initiative seeking to hold space for the complex difficulties international students face.
+Yet, in the Arts and Humanities, we have not seen an adjustment to Personal Tutoring (or wider) structures to address the requirements of the international student population—particularly their need for belonging, which Jones (2017) argues cannot be adequately understood through generic support frameworks.

 If Belonging Isn’t Optional, we will ask participants to engage in developing and identifying opportunities to address belonging challenges faced by international students.
-Using the pilot WeBelong project aimed at improving the international student experience, the workshop will invite participants to explore some of the methods being used in this project, with an aim to gather feedback on the project and this area of education practice, together.
+Using the pilot WeBelong project aimed at improving the international student experience, the workshop will invite participants to explore some of the methods being used, with an aim to gather feedback on the project and this area of education practice together.

 Learning Outcomes